- Location: MTH 149 (closed during remote operations)

 Interested in becoming a part of Queer Movie Club?

-To join, click here.
+Visit the Arts n’ Crafts group on Facebook and request to join.
 You’ll need to answer a few questions to ensure student status, but once approved, you’ll be all set to share and contribute!

 Queer Care for the Quarantine: Bi-weekly Support Group